 Valid values are:

-"packet_epoch_date_ns" - If this is specified the timezone must also be specified.
+If this is specified the timezone must also be specified (see next row in this table).

-JSON value: A string representing the timezone required for converstion of timestamps in different timezones.
+The timezone required for conversion of timestamps in different timezones.

 The timezone strings are defined in the file date_time_zonespec.csv which is part of the VMX-Capture install.

-JSON value: A string representing a boost date/time format specifier as described here:
+A boost date/time format specifier as described here:

 https://www.boost.org/doc/libs/1_77_0/doc/html/date_time/date_time_io.html#format_strings